 LTJ Bukem – I was exposed to LTJ Bukem in the early 2000’s as I started to compose electronic trip hop, ambient, and trance music.
 I don’t know how he does what he does but it’s pure magic.
 Download “Journey Inwards”, his “Earth” series, and “Logical Progression” albums are great collections to own.

 Mitch Mitchell …and all things Jimi Hendrix.

-Buddy Rich – Not only has Buddy Rich influenced me, his Modern Interpretation of Snare Drum Rudiments book is one of the bibles and a regular part of my lesson plan.
+Buddy Rich – Not only has Buddy Rich influenced me, but his Modern Interpretation of Snare Drum Rudiments book is one of the bibles and a regular part of my lesson plan.